VikashChauhan51/mediator-forge/src/MediatorForge/README.nuget.md

 - **Authorization**: Handle authorization logic elegantly with custom exception handling.
 - **Logging**: Log requests, responses, and performance metrics effectively.
 - **Pipeline Behaviors**: Implement pipeline behaviors for handling cross-cutting concerns in a clean and maintainable way.
+- **Command and Query Handling**: Simplify the handling of commands and queries using custom interfaces.

 ## Installation